aws-cloudformation/aws-cloudformation-resource-providers-redshift/aws-redshift-cluster/docs/README.md

 #### MasterUserPassword

 The password associated with the master user account for the cluster that is being created.
+You can't use MasterUserPassword if ManageMasterPassword is true.
 Password must be between 8 and 64 characters in length, should have at least one uppercase letter.Must contain at least one lowercase letter.Must contain one number.Can be any printable ASCII character.

 _Required_: No